commonform/plan-addenda-exhibits-numbering/README.md

   'the Agreement')
 ```

-Children forms of the agreement are numbered by [outline-numbering][outline-numbering]:
+Children of the agreement are numbered by [outline-numbering][outline-numbering]:

 ```javascript
 assert.equal(